 Contrast sets the difference between darks and brights.
 The more you add contrast, the more your image appears sharper and detailed.
 Less contrast appears more foggy and less defined.

-Compared to color correction, color grading uses the software to create visual characteristics that help to tell the story.
-This is done by making both technical and creative adjustments to ensure the footage follows closely the colour palette that is unique to the style and emotion of the movie.
+Compared to colour correction, colour grading uses the software to create visual characteristics that help to tell the story.
+This is done by making both technical and creative adjustments to ensure the footage closely follows the colour palette that is unique to the style and emotion of the movie.
 So, make sure you choose the right palette that reflects the mood you want to express to your audience.

 We have all grown to associate different colours with different emotions.
 When thinking of cold or cool, we usually associate it with blue tones.
 The same goes with warm and hot.
 We think of red and orange, highly saturated tones and bright colours that represent daytime for us.
 Here are colours and their associations that have been used in some Hollywood classics: